What is a Nebula? Definition, Examples, Types & Photos

 In the case of a planetary nebula, the formation of this deep sky object occurs when a white dwarf star explodes during a supernova.
 The explosion sends interstellar materials into space that can eventually form into a nebula.

-Stellar objects that can be called Nebula come in four major classes.
+Stellar objects known as nebulae are classified into four major categories.
 Most fall into the category of Diffuse Nebulae, which means they have no well-defined boundaries.
-These can be subdivided into two further categories based on their behavior with visible light – “Emission Nebulae” and “Reflection Nebulae”.
+These can be subdivided into two further categories based on their behavior with visible light: “Emission Nebulae” and “Reflection Nebulae”.

 What is a Nebula Made of?